5 Cs of Credit: What Banks Look for When Lending

 Character helps lenders discern your ability to repay a loan.
 Particularly important to character is your credit history.
 Your credit report will show all debts from the past 7 to 10 years.
 It provides insight into your ability to make on-time payments, as well as your length and mix of credit.

 Your credit report will also assign you a FICO® score ranging from 300 to 850.
 Many lenders have a minimum FICO score you need to meet before you're eligible for a loan.
 Typically, the higher your score, the more likely you are to qualify for the types of credit you're after.

-For small business owners, the SBA's Credit Reporting for a Small Business participant guide (PDF) posits that lenders are likely to ask your permission to review your personal credit reports, and will contact your bank to verify your handling of checking accounts and existing loans.
+If you're a small business owner, lenders are likely to ask your permission to review your personal credit reports and will contact your bank to verify your handling of checking accounts and existing loans.
 Your personal credit history directly reflects your character and affects your ability to borrow for your business.

 How to improve your credit character

 Begin by ensuring that your credit report is accurate.
 You can request a free copy of your credit report from AnnualCreditReport.com once a year.
 If you find any discrepancies, report them to the three major credit bureaus: Equifax, Experian and TransUnion.

 Payment history is one of the largest components of your FICO score.
 One way is to pay your bills on time by setting up automatic online payments for your debts.
 You can also pay down existing debt or use a co-signer with good credit when applying for a loan.

 Capacity measures your ability to repay new debt based on your current obligations.
 Here, your cash flow is paramount, along with your debt-to-income ratio.

 Lenders want to know how much you owe versus how much you own.
 The lower your debt-to-income ratio, the more favorably a bank will look at your request for credit.
 Other considerations include length of time at your current job and income stability.